Lmms13/ThymioDSL/README.md

 To launch an instance of an editor that supports this language, I recommend using Eclipse Modeling Tools, installing Xtext and running the root project as a Java Application.

 If you have issues importing the project, I suggest reading the README.pdf file.
 It's in Portuguese but it may still be perceptible.
+I also suggest downloading the project using the zip folder provided, seeing as each Eclipse project has a gitignore and we noticed that some important files were missing from the repository.
 There is also a user manual to get acquainted with the Thymio DSL language.